Agile-IoT/agile-iotivity/RIOT/examples/iotivity_examples/README.md

 Client performs the discovery phase.
 Once it is completed, client registers as an Observer of the resource, then it switches on its LED.
 Client is now ready to send a PUT request when the User Button is pressed.
 The server LED will change the status when the button is pressed.
 Terminal outputs are similar to outputs in previous examples.
 ##<a name="l2n_comm"></a>Linux-to-Nodes communications
 In this scenario, we will deploy an IoTivity server on a RIOT node and the IoTivity client will run on a Linux machine.
-This architecture requires the "enhanced" version of the Border Router [BR_FW](br_fw_ex).
+This architecture requires the "enhanced" version of the Border Router [BR_FW](br_fw).
 It requires two SAMR21-XPRO nodes or similar.

-###<a name="l2n_pre"></a>Preliminary shttps://github.com/RIOT-OS/RIOT/pull/5596tep
+###<a name="l2n_pre"></a>Preliminary step
 Connect your nodes, go to `/examples/iotivity-examples/server` and check the list of USB-connected nodes by typing:
 ```
 $ make list-ttys